Who is eligible to apply?

 How many professors can I pick?

 Students can select no more than 3 professors (in no particular ranking order) of interest.
 They do not need to be related to your major/ minor.
 If you are only interested in working with a specific professor, only select that one!
-See details of proposed summer projects here (projects are still being added, so be sure to check back before submitting your application).
+See link to proposed summer projects in Program Details, above (projects are still being added, so be sure to check back before submitting your application).

 What is required to apply?

-- Basic information for the online application [name, JHU email, cell number, anticipated year of graduation, campus and permanent addresses, major(s), and demographic information]
+- Basic information for the online application (name, JHU email, cell number, anticipated year of graduation, mailing address, major/s)

-- Format: single page, ½“ margins, single or double spaced, sans serif font (like Arial or Calibri).
+Format: single page, 1 inch margins, single or double spaced, sans serif font (like Arial or Calibri).
+Save each statement as a PDF using the following naming convention: BDP last name_your last name.pdf

 Can I apply to and or receive HOUR opportunities more than once?